bac3917/bac3917.github.io/_posts/2021-08-03-rtweetTips.md

 When you choose "Start a Program" in the steps, refer to your batch file.

+## Meta/Longidutinal Analysis
+After a couple weeks, you will have at least two datasets, and can group them for more longitudinal analyses.
+See below for the deets:

 ```
 ##### META ANALYSIS ######
 # After you've run the above at least twice, you can group your datasets